Jupiter-framework/jupiter-orm-sql/README.md

 #### Inner Query API

 ##### .exec()
 Inner `query` API exposes the following methods: `exec`.
 It allows to execute queries to databese which were constructured.
-It returns Promise object for future usage,
+It returns Promise object for future usage.

 ### ORM Object